And so the fight begins

 If the wife had been savvy, she would have protected her assets from her second husband and ensured the future financial security of her children from her first marriage.
 It’s easier to do this when the relationship is on track, rather than waiting to see what the future holds.
 A simple meeting with a family lawyer and being appropriately advised as to the options available to the wife to protect her empire, could have made all the difference.
 The wife of the rascal would have been advised to enter a Contracting Out Agreement (aka section 21 Agreement/Pre-nuptial Agreement).

 A Contracting Out Agreement (“COA”) does exactly that; it’s an agreement that contracts out of the provisions of the Property (Relationships) Act 1976 (“the PRA”).
 The PRA is the law that governs what happens to property ownership within a relationship.
-It states that property attributed to the relationship is to be divided equally between de facto partners, spouses and civil union partners once their relationship has passed the three year mark, or less if there are children of that relationship.
-This includes assets such as the family home, irrespective of who owned the home prior to the relationship commencing.
+Generally, it provides that property attributed to the relationship is to be divided equally between de facto partners, spouses and civil union partners once their relationship has passed the three year mark, or possibly less if there are children of that relationship.
+Under the present law, this includes assets such as the family home, irrespective of who owned the home prior to the relationship commencing.

 A COA will define your property rights i.e. what property is to remain your separate property (irrespective of the provisions of the PRA) and which property is to be shared as relationship property.